 Can non-British citizens buy property in Gibraltar?

 Yes.
-There are no restrictions on foreign property ownership in Gibraltar.
-Citizens of any country can purchase property freely, whether or not they intend to live in Gibraltar or have any connection to the UK.
+There are no restrictions on foreign ownership of open-market residential property in Gibraltar.
+Citizens of any country can purchase freely, whether or not they intend to live there or have any connection to the UK.

 Is there capital gains tax on property in Gibraltar?

 No. Gibraltar has no capital gains tax.
-Profits from selling a Gibraltar property are not taxed, for residents or non-residents.
+Profits from selling a Gibraltar property are not taxed, for residents or non-residents alike.

 Do I need a Gibraltar solicitor to buy property there?

 Yes, this is a firm requirement.
 All Gibraltar property transactions must be handled by a solicitor qualified in Gibraltar law.
-A UK or Spanish solicitor cannot complete a Gibraltar conveyance.
+A UK solicitor or Spanish abogado cannot complete a Gibraltar conveyance.

 What deposit do I need as a foreign buyer for a Gibraltar mortgage?